pydantic/pydantic/docs/concepts/validators.md

 ```

 1. As mentioned in the [annotated pattern](./fields.md#the-annotated-pattern) documentation,
-   we can also make use of validators for specific parts of the annotation.
+   we can also make use of validators for specific parts of the annotation (in this case,
+   validation is applied for list items, but not the whole list).

 It is also easier to understand which validators are applied to a type, by just looking at the field annotation.

-#### Using the decorator
+#### Using the decorator pattern

 One of the key benefits of using the [`field_validator()`][pydantic.field_validator] decorator is to apply
 the function to multiple fields: